YiyangLi-0/Identify_Crystalline_Phases_in_Polymer/readme.md

 ```
    render Tachyon vmdscene.dat tachyon -aasamples 24 -fullshade -res 1000 1000 %s -format PNG -o image.png
 ```
+Here are some example images rendered for the wrapped and unwrapped systems.
-Here is the rendered image, for time step 0.5 ns (left) and 40.0 ns (right), where yellow beads belong to amorphous phase and blue beads belong to crystalline phase.
+Images on the left are for time step 0.5 ns, and images on the right are for time step 40.0 ns, where yellow beads belong to amorphous phase and blue beads belong to crystalline phase.
 ![Example rendering.](./run/image.png)